 Tudor homes also make use of wood, but generally also have pining around the outside.
 These houses have slow sloping roofs, with 2nd or 3rd story windows that jut out of these slopes.
 They also have plenty of large windows, and normally viewing bay windows along the bottom.
 These older style homes are great for shingle roofs, as metal would look jarring in comparison.

-Need more information about what type of roof would best serve your home> Contact Divided Sky Roofing and Exteriors, a San Marcos roofing company, to speak to a professional roofer.
+Need more information about what type of roof would best serve your home?
+Contact Divided Sky Roofing & Solar, a San Marcos roofing company, to speak to a professional roofer.